 “Yep, just like Frontier Village.”

-“We sure did,” Jason reminisced.
+“We sure did,” Jason remembered happily.
 “I think it’s all condos now.”

 “When you look around now,” Jason finally said, “it’s hard to believe there was a time when this wasn’t the Silicon Valley.”